Bert Freeman: Burnley

 The final was played at the Crystal Palace National Sports Centre on 25 April, in front of King George V, who was the first reigning monarch to attend a Cup Final.
 The final itself was something of an anti-climax, after the drama of the early rounds.
 A fierce shot on 58 minutes by Freeman gave Burnley "a narrow victory in an otherwise undistinguished match in which two teams with low positions in the League slogged it out in midfield, neither set of forwards being capable of mounting a sustained attack".
 Despite the lack of quality in the final, Burnley deserved the plaudits having been the first team to overcome five First Division clubs to take the trophy.

 Freeman started the 1914–15 season in prolific early season form as he scored ten goals in the first eleven league games.
 By the end of the year, however, Freeman's goalscoring touch had deserted him and manager John Haworth even tried playing him the wing in an unsuccessful attempt to rekindle some kind of form.
-A late-season run of good results saw the Clarets claim a final position of fourth in the table in which only three points separated the top seven teams, with Everton claiming the title.
+A late season run of good results saw the Clarets claim a final position of fourth in the table in which only three points separated the top seven teams, with Everton claiming the title.

 By now, league football had been interrupted by the First World War, but Freeman was to return to Turf Moor for two further seasons after the cessation of hostilities.
 Although only managing 12 goals in the first post-war season, Freeman was still Burnley's top goal-scorer for the season, as Burnley finished as runners-up in the First Division, nine points behind champions West Bromwich Albion.
-On 21 February 1920,Freeman became the first Burnley player to score 100 League goals, in a 2–0 win at Derby County.
+On 21 February 1920, Freeman became the first Burnley player to score 100 League goals, in a 2–0 win at Derby County.
 Freeman's final goal for Burnley came on 20 March in a 2–1 victory against Sunderland.

-The following season, he played in the first three matches, all of which ended in defeats and he lost his place to Joe Anderson.
+The following season, he played in the first three matches, all of which ended in defeats, and he lost his place to Joe Anderson.
 He then had to sit and watch as none of the next thirty games were lost and his league career at Burnley was over.
 As a result, he did not receive a Championship medal despite the contributions that he had made to Burnley's success in his time with the club.
 He made one final appearance as a replacement for Anderson in a 3–0 FA Cup defeat at Hull City on 19 February 1921, and he joined Wigan Borough at the end of the season.

-In his ten years with Burnley, he scored a total of 115 goals in 189 appearances, having helped the club achieve top flight promotion and win the only FA Cup in its history.
+In his ten years with Burnley, he scored a total of 115 goals in 189 appearances, having helped the club achieve topflight promotion and win the only FA Cup in its history.
 Shortly before he left Turf Moor, a local newspaper published this tribute: